GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 }
 ```

 Next, we'll set the height of the HTML tag to 100%.
 The `<body>` tag looks to its parent, `<html>` tag for how to scale the dynamic property, so the HTML tag needs to have its height set as well.
-This will give our layout a nice snug fit within the browser window.
+This will give our layout a nice snug fit within the browser window (without that hideous gap at the bottom of the screen).

 ```css
 style.css